szegheomarci/chaz3/README.md

 <!-- TOC end -->
 # ChaZ3 App

 Chaz3 is a car availability tracker application that I have configured for my own use to track BMW Z3 availability (hence the name).
 It collects data from classifieds and processes them to make it useful to answer analytical questions.
-(How many cars are available, what is there average price considering customizeable filtering.)
+(How many cars are available, how has the average price changed over the years, considering color, engine, manufacturing date and other filtering options.)

 This is my hobby project that I develop as a practical excercise accompanying my DevOps studies.
 It is very useful to test and demonstrate concepts and practices.
-For these reasons the architecture is over-complicated in some cases.
-The DevOps strategy is decribed in [another document](devops_strategy.md).
+For these reasons the architecture and other solutions are over-complicated in some cases.
+The DevOps strategy is decribed in [this other document](devops_strategy.md).

+## Deployment
+The application can be deployed in various ways.
+This repository is going to host the description to some of the options.

 ## Architecture
 ChaZ3 is built from microservices.
 For easier understanding, the services can be assigned to the following functional layers: